A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 Maria, an aspiring artist, alleged Epstein and Maxwell sexually assaulted her together in an Ohio apartment.
 Annie was just 15 years old, the sisters allege, when Epstein sexually assaulted her at his vast New Mexico ranch.
 (Maria later detailed these allegations in an affidavit for a lawsuit filed in 2019.)

-And so that morning when Epstein had materialized at the magazine's offices, he was there to press Carter from devoting any attention to Epstein's apparent interest in very young women.
+And so that morning when Epstein had materialized at the magazine's offices, he was there to press Carter not to devote any attention to Epstein's apparent interest in very young women.

 "He was torturing Graydon," says John Connolly, then a Vanity Fair contributing editor, who reported on crime and scandal.